maxlath/wikibase-edit/docs/how_to.md

 ### Entity

 #### edit entity
 Make many edits on an entity at once.

+##### incremental mode
-Every piece of data that isn't included in the passed object will stay untouched: only values with a `remove` flag will be removed.
+By default, every piece of data that isn't included in the passed object will stay untouched: only values with a `remove` flag will be removed.

 ```js
 wdEdit.entity.edit({